Dialogue in a Management Team: Empowerment, Participation, and Diversity

 Managing diversity in today’s organizational environments can challenge many organizations.
 This action research study addresses that challenge by investigating the outcomes of dialogic communication training on a city government management team experiencing organizational diversity.
 The results of this study indicate that dialogic communication and the development of dialogic style of leadership through communication training provide a valuable and practical approach for work teams.
 Specifically, management team members’ communication skills improved, they adopted a more participatory management style, and they reported higher levels of relational satisfaction.
 Study findings highlight the need for practitioners to assist in developing communication training that facilitates emergent dialogue.

 LAP LAMBERT Academic Publishing

 Holopainen, Minna Johanna, "Dialogue in a Management Team: Empowerment, Participation, and Diversity" (2012).
-Books Authored by SJSU Faculty.
+Books by SJSU Authors.
 Book 19.